lamhq/tech-notes/pages/software-engineering/design/ood/inheritance.md

 ## Benefits

-Code reusability: by creating a new class (child class) that inherits attributes and methods from an existing class (parent class), you can avoid duplicating code
+Code reuse: inheritance is a straightforward way to reuse code between classes.
+If two classes have the same code, create a common base class and move the similar code there.

 Modularity: a hierarchy of classes makes it easier to manage and understand the code, as related functionalities are grouped together.